theosanderson/tube_checkout/3D_Printing/README.md

 ### Racks

 Print either [24_2ml_tube_rack_v2.stl](24_2ml_tube_rack_v2.stl) (easier to print) or [24_2ml_tube_rack_v2.2.stl](24_2ml_tube_rack_v2.2.stl) (functionally better, more tolerance).
 The files are set up to print the rack upside-down because this gives the flattest bottom, which is where tolerance is most crucial.
 Feel free to try printing the other way too if you are confident about your printbed.
 They should be printed *without* support.
-To keep the rings smooth it may be worth printing quite slowly.
+To keep the rings smooth it may be worth printing quite slowly with a lower layer height.
 A low infill is fine.

 ### Barcode scanner mount